iamciera/DSxD_website/_pages/grants.md

 <img src="../assets/img/fields_DSxD_J1.png" alt="Introducing Grants Science Fiction Poster.
 Planets, data visualizations, stars, and rocket man above a futuristic city." align="right" height="600">

 One part of the [Data Science by Design (DSxD) initiative](http://datasciencebydesign.org/blog/dsxd-overview) that we are especially excited about is showcasing the work created by the newly established DSxD community.
-The theme for this anthology is “The Future.”
+The theme for this printed anthology is “The Future.”

 We named this project to intentionally reflect our desire to design for a future in data science: a future with more of a focus on creativity, yes, but also a future with more transparency, inclusiveness, and personal responsibility.